-Rising levels of child poverty, in-work poverty and homelessness was a problem before the pandemic, but these past months have seriously exposed just how fragile our economy has become.
+Rising levels of child poverty, in-work poverty and homelessness was a problem even before the pandemic, but the past few years have seriously exposed just how fragile our economy has become.
 It is now clear that we are all just a few pay cheques away from financial insecurity and the safety net that once existed has been eroded through ill-conceived Government intervention.

 In Cheshire West, Labour has declared a poverty emergency and we will ramp up support for people who need it.
 We will re-design our services to help prevent people reaching crisis point, and we will support community food projects to ensure that nobody goes hungry.

 Labour recognises that poverty is a symptom of a broken system, where low wages, inequality, discrimination, and government cuts to health and education have left some families behind.
 Creating good jobs, that pay fair wages, will be the cornerstone of our plans to create an inclusive economy.

 Pride in our communities and being involved in what is happening locally

 Labour understands that having pride about where you live and being involved in what is happening in your community is really important to residents in our borough.
 That’s why we are launching new platforms to involve residents in decisions that affect their lives.
 We are also investing in regeneration programmes that create new jobs and re-modelling town centres so that they are responsive to the changes in how we shop, work, learn and spend time together.
 We will also invest in our digital infrastructure to ensure that local communities are connected and nobody is excluded because of their technological skills, wealth or where they live.